khayll/jsonmix/README.md

 Finally use JsonMix to deserialize the JSON into model objects like this:
 ```
-let mixed = JsonMix(json) // json contains the pure data
+let employee = JsonMix(json) // json contains the pure data
-	.withObject(Employee) // Employee is your object constructor, and employee is the path within the json
+	.withObject(Employee) // Employee is your object constructor
-	.build(); // get the json mixed with the object
+	.build(); // this may seems unecessary until you have more than one objects in the JSON, see later
 });
 ```

 With this simple tool you now have your JSON data deserialized into an object constructed from you model.

 ```
-console.log(mixed.employee.getName());
+console.log(employee.getName());
 ```

 ## Multiple objects in a JSON